By Amanda Clark and Raphael Beretta, with photography by Caylena Cahill and J.J. Cady

 There is no other place in the world that takes the holidays to this level.

-The ERDAJT Holiday Light Display has been a must-see spectacle in the Hudson Valley for 25 years, and is one of the best ways to celebrate the holidays.
-More than six thousand lights evoke feelings of hope and beauty throughout the season.
+The ERDAJT Holiday Light Display has been a must-see spectacle in the Hudson Valley for over 25 years, and is one of the best ways to celebrate the holidays.
+More than 6,000 lights evoke feelings of hope and beauty throughout the season.
 All the display’s complex choreography — set to 256 different songs — are done by the Gay family.

 Each year, Timothy and his wife, Grace, along with their children, Emily Raejean, Daniel Arthur, and John Timothy (a.k.a.
 ERDAJT), dedicate nine weeks to setting up the display.
 To accomplish this, Tim and co. install 1,770 individually controlled items in the display using hardware from Light-O-Rama.
 The songs are choreographed down to 1/20 of a second — meaning that every item performs 20 different tasks per second.
 This manual process takes anywhere from five to 30 hours depending on the complexity of the song, and the programmer’s ambition.